 - The query

-If a field does not exist in the schema of the log message, null results will be displayed for the field (instead of erroring out).
+If a field does not exist in the schema of the log message, null results are displayed for the field (instead of erroring out).